singhrd/QuarantinePilotCovid19/analytics/README.md

 As mentioned before there is a lag between the confimed cases and the resolution of those confirmed cases by several weeks.
 We provide a crude measure for now

    - Fatality rate = [Cumulative deaths at time t]/[Cumulative confirmed cases at time t]

-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A